Skip to main content

 App Types

-Quave ONE lets you create four customer-facing entity types from the Apps area.
+Quave ONE lets you create five customer-facing entity types from the Apps area.
 They all share the same account, app, environment, region, permissions, billing, logs, metrics, and audit model, but they run with different infrastructure behavior.

 TypeUse forRuntime shapePublic API and MCP shape